VinceUB/IPA-Typer/README.md

 | Pharyngealized   | ph  |

 Example: `s.ps v.ld.f nc.f.u v.a.n s.sb vl.a.f om.f.u v.a.n vl.a.p` will return `ˈvɪn.sɛnt`, my name

+## FAQ

+### What on earth is an IPA?
+Are you talking about the beer?

+The IPA (International Phonetic Alphabet) is an alphabet used by linguists, to make it possible to read in a language without having to study it's writing system(s) for months or years.

+You can find it in dictionaries and the sort

+## NSFAQAPNAMA (Not so frequently asked questions and problems nobody asked me about)

+### The GUI is ugly, how do I change it around?

+There are several things you can do:

+#### The font is too big/small

+The solution is simple.
+If you scroll your mouse wheel, the font size will change

+#### The window is too big/small

+Just as in any other program, you can resize the window by dragging the edge of it

+#### The font is ugly

+1. Locate the Appdata (Windows)/User home (Anything else) folder:
+    1. Windows:
+        1. Press the Window key and R together
+        2. In the prompt that pops up, type `%appdata%\IPATyper`
+    2. Mac:
+        1. Open Finder
+        2. In the menu bar, press `Go`
+        3. Press `Go to folder`
+        4. Write `~/IPATyper`
+    3. Anything else:
+        1. Find the user home folder
+        2. Go to the IPATyper folder
+2. Open the `gui.properties` file in a text editor (`notepad`, `textedit`, `vim`, etc.)
+3. Find the line that starts with `font=`
+4. Change the text after that to your font's name.
+5. If you want to use a TTF file, put the file in the `fonts` folder, and change the text to the filename

+### X isn't working, how do I fix it?

+If a button isn't responding, or something, try restarting the program.
+If it fixes itself, it's probably nothing

+Otherwise, open the program in the command prompt (`java -jar <jarfile>.jar`), try again, and copy all the output text.

+Once all the text is copied, submit it as a new issue [here](https://github.com/vkb24312/IPA-Converter/issues), or send it as an email to `vincent.bechmann@gmail.com`

+### I really really want a feature, but you aren't adding it

+Send me an email (`vincent.bechmann@gmail.com`) or submit it as an issue [here](https://github.com/vkb24312/IPA-Converter/issues)